 Review lessons are often not liked by the students and for good reason-they’re often quite boring!
 But, they don’t have to be.
 This book will help you plan some fun, engaging and useful review lessons in no time.

 You can get the book in both digital and print formats.
 Keep a copy on the bookshelf in your office as a handy reference guide for when you do lesson plans.
 Or, take a copy to your favourite coffee shop for some serious lesson planning on the go.
 Yes, it really is that easy to make your English classes even better.

 Check it out on Amazon today, but only if you want to get yourself some serious ESL lesson planning awesome in your life:

 If you’re looking for some more ideas about what to do before that big midterm or final exam, then you’re going to want to have a few more ideas up your sleeve, right?
 Of course!

 Check out this short video about using ESL board games.
 They’re ideal because they cover a range of skills, and you can easily design your own for just about any vocabulary set, grammar points, or topic.
 Seriously, it’s really easy and takes just a few minutes once you get the hang of it.

-What do the students think about this ESL review game?
+What do the students think about this ESL game to play in the classroom?
 They love it!
 Pure fun and joy in an English class?
 It’s most certainly possible.

 What are your thoughts about got to hand it to you?
 Have you tried it out in your classes?
-Or, do you have another go-to review activity you like to use?
+Or, do you have another go-to relay activity you like to use?
 Leave a comment below and let us know.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful resource.